very-scary-scenario/nkd.su/PANIC.md

   manage.py [command]`) as cron jobs.
     - You should run the `refresh_votes` management command every two minutes or so.
+    - You should run the `clearsessions` management command daily.
     - So that we don't start getting broken images for Twitter users who've changed their avatar since they last voted, you should run the `update_twitter_avatars` management command daily.